lennonnikolas/devices-clientapp/README.md

 ## Starting the backend
 ### Starting the project
 - Open a bash terminal and navigate to the root directory of the backend application.
+- run `npm i` to install all project dependencies.
 - run `npm start` in the bash terminal.

 You should see in the bash terminal that the application is listening on port 3000.